Be a Brother

 Be a Brother is the third album by Big Brother and the Holding Company, released in October 1970.
 It was their first album after Janis Joplin's departure.
 Recruited in her place were guitarist David Shallock and singer-songwriters Nick Gravenites and Kathi McDonald.

-Included are ten original Holding Company compositions; though "Home on the Strange" is credited as "Arranged and adapted by P. Albin and S. Andrew", it is in fact a new composition with no apparent derivation from any public domain work.
+The album includes ten original Big Brother and the Holding Company compositions.
+Although "Home on the Strange" is credited as having been arranged and adapted by Peter Albin and Sam Andrew, it is in fact an original composition with no apparent derivation from any previous work.
+Although not in the band anymore Janis Joplin made a guest appearance on backup vocals for the uptempo song with fuzz guitar leads, "Mr. Natural."

+Background, composition, artwork

+Be a Brother was originally planned to be a concept album based on characters within a prison of the hippie, San Francisco based, rock band sub-culture called Weird Bummer.
+Graphic designer Bob Seidemann specifically created a themed cover for it which he described as "a weird, fucked up looking stick figure giving a peace sign," representing Gravenites metaphorical explanation of the characters in the hippie prison with some of the "people using junk", some on "on death row" with "the rest of them on Tier C." The concept was lost when Columbia Records rejected the idea and made them change the album title and obscure its theme.